-No. Environmental/ Social Impact Activity Project Phase Impact Location Mit igation Measures Responsible Party for implementation Monitoring indicators Responsible Party for Monitoring Annual Cost (USD) Construction of the booster station d) e) d) considering the school schedule and any potential adjustments needed to minimize any disturbances to student education and learning performance.
-Workers to be instructed to observe silence while working across sections of the project and transmission line which are considered nearby schools.
-The contractor shall not employ any person below 18 years and any pupil or student above 18 shall not be employed during school time.
-Students above 18 years can be employed only during holidays.
-Workers shall be required to strictly adhere to the code of conduct designed for the project The workers shall not be allowed to interface with the students of the affected schools.
-The Code of conduct that shall be signed by all workers and will have a requirement of workers not interacting with school children.
-Agreed working schedules with respective schools Complaints from schools registered Code of conduct developed and signed Child protection policy developed and implemented Records of employees with their national IDs Work procedures for working in and/or near institutions are developed and implemente d in civil works BoQs 16.
-Impacts on Physical Cultural Resources During excavations Constructi At all project sites b) Structures like shrines and graves if encountered (if any) will be relocated in accordance with the existing rituals and norms of the society.
-Loss of incomes shall also be compensated for since the owners may take some time without any income from them especially if it's deemed necessary to relocate them far from their original site due to cultural rituals involved.
-Details of compensation shall be contained in the RAP.
-On discovering evidence of possible scientific, Paleontological, historical, prehistoric, or archaeological remains, the contractor shall notify the Department of Museums and Monuments giving the location and nature of the finds.
-The Contractor shall cease work in the vicinity of the site and request the responsible officer from the Department of Museums and Monuments to inspect the site and make recommendation on possible salvage within 72 hours.
-Contractor Number of complaints on PCR registered Notifications to DMM Proof of payments for the relocation Number of incidents when works stop due to PCR Training records on CFP PCR avoidance procedures NEMA, MWE, MoLGSD, DLGs, DMM 5000
+No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Responsible Party for Monitoring Annual Cost (USD) Construction of the booster station considering the school schedule and potential adjustments needed to minimize disturbances to student education and lear performance. c) Workers to be instructed to observe sit while working across sections of the properties of the affected schools code of conduct that shall be signed to workers and will have a requirement of worner acting with school children. ence oject ered rson oove cime. oyed re to ect face The y all ekers Agreed working schedules with respective schools Complaints from schools registered Code of conduct developed and signed Child protection policy developed and implemented Records of employees with their national IDs Work procedures for working in and/or near institutions are developed and implemente d in civil works BoQs 16.
+Impacts on Physical Cultural Resources During excavations Constructi At all project sites a) Structures like shrines and grave encountered (if any) will be relocated accordance with the existing rituals and not the society.
+Loss of incomes shall also compensated for since the owners may some time without any income from especially if it's deemed necessary to relet them far from their original site due to curituals involved.
+Details of compensation be contained in the RAP. b) On discovering evidence of possible scient Paleontological, historical, prehistorical archaeological remains, the contractor notify the Department of Museums Monuments giving the location and naturate finds. c) The Contractor shall cease work in the visual of the site and request the responsible of from the Department of Museums Monuments to inspect the site and recommendation on possible salvage with hours. d in orms o be take hem cate tural shall and re of cinity ificer and nake Number of complaints on PCR registered Notifications to DMM Proof of payments for the relocation Number of incidents when works stop due to PCR Training records on CFP PCR avoidance procedures NEMA, MWE, MoLGSD, DLGs, DMM 5000